 Sgt.
-Emerson P. Smith was born in 1919 the younger son of Samuel & Nellie Smith.
+Emerson Paul Smith was born in 1919 the younger son of Samuel and Nellie Smith.
 With his brother, he resided on State Route 260 in Ludlow Township, Washington County, Ohio.
 He was inducted into the U. S. Army on January 21, 1941, at Fort Hayes in Columbus, Ohio.
 From Ft.
 Hayes, he was sent to Ft.
 Knox, Kentucky, where he joined the 192nd Tank Battalion.

 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana.
 On the side of a hill, the soldiers learned they were being sent overseas.
 Men who were married or 29 years old, or older, were allowed to resign from federal service.
 Most of the remaining soldiers were given leaves home to say their goodbyes.

 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, who was flying at a lower altitude – noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island that a large radio transmitter.
 The island was hundreds of miles away.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat that was seen making its way to shore.
 Since communication between the Air Corps and Navy was poor, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.